sergiomartins8/qa-jobs-in-portugal/docs/README_TEMPLATE.md

 Using my automation expertise, every day and automatically, this solution goes through websites that allow organizations to publicly list new opportunities and aggregates them in a simple and smooth list available for everyone who wishes to apply.

-That being said, all I ask is that if you have a GitHub account, you star this repository and like/share this post, so we can reach and support as many people as possible!
+That being said, all I ask is that if you have a GitHub account, you star this repository and share it, so we can reach and support as many people as possible!

 Vacancies
 ---------